JNRowe/vim-configs/background.rst

 at the expense of half a dozen or so features I rely on.

 I‘m starting to believe it may be the future of vim_ though, and that bothers me a little.
-The additions over stock vim_ are not my cup of tea, and the removals are breakages in my eyes.
+Many of the additions over stock vim_ are not my cup of tea, and a few of the removals are breakages in my eyes.

 As I stated above, I am fickle and I‘ll change my mind in a heartbeat if it eventually brings some changes that are useful to me.
 Right now I‘ll just thank